Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2017-09-24-Advanced-Clustering.md

 3. Construct the shared nearest neighbor graph from the sparsified similarity matrix.
     - At this point, we could apply a similarity threshold and find the connected components to obtain the clusters
     - Jarvis-Patrick algorithm
+4. Perform DBSCAN on these points.
-4. Find the SNN density of each Point.
+    - Find the SNN density of each Point.
         - SNN density of a point is the number of points that have an SNN similarity of $Eps$ or greater to each point.
+    - Find the core points
+        - Find all points that have an SNN density greater than $MinPts$
+    - Form clusters from the core points
+    - Discard all noise points
+    - Assign all non-noise, non-core points to clusters
+        - This can be done by assigning such points to the nearest core point

 ## References
 - [“Introduction to Data Mining,” by P.-N. Tan, M. Steinbach, V. Kumar, Addison-Wesley.](http://www-users.cs.umn.edu/~kumar/dmbook/index.php)